Isabelle Lopez, City Attorney

 Board Certified in City, County & Local Government Law since 2004, Ms. Lopez is a Florida Supreme Court Qualified Arbitrator, and Certified County and Circuit Civil Mediator.
 She is rated AV-Preeminent by Martindale-Hubbell peer review, and has been listed in numerous publications including Florida Trend Magazine's Florida Legal Elite, Jacksonville Magazine and 904 Magazine.

 Prior to her positions with the city she was a partner at two statewide law firms, and worked with the Florida Department of Transportation and St. Johns County.
 She is a graduate of McGill University and received her Juris Doctor from the University of Florida.

-In addition to assisting the City Attorney in all assigned matters, Ms. May serves as advisor to the Code Enforcement, Adjustments and Appeals Board, the Lincolnville Community Redevelopment Agency, the Civil Service Board and as police advisor to the St. Augustine Police Department.
-Ms. May prosecutes all municipal code violations as well as coordinates and assists outside counsel in multiple litigation matters involving the City and represents the City in all Land Use and Environmental Dispute Resolution petitions.
+In addition to assisting the City Attorney in all assigned matters, Mr. Cary serves as advisor to the Code Enforcement, Adjustments and Appeals Board, the Lincolnville Community Redevelopment Agency, the Civil Service Board, and as police advisor to the St. Augustine Police Department.
+Mr. Cary prosecutes all municipal code violations as well as coordinates and assists outside counsel in multiple litigation matters involving the City and represents the City in all Land Use and Environmental Dispute Resolution petitions.

 Mr. Cary is a member of the Florida Bar, in addition to being licensed to practice law in Michigan and Colorado.